 Vine branches, house builders, catching fish, sowing seeds, sheep and goats…

 Treasure and pearls – Jesus always used analogies to illustrate and enhance his point.

-Here are some of the favourite sermon illustrations I’ve seen on YouTube.
+Here are some of my favourite sermon illustrations I’ve seen on YouTube.

-Make sure the illustrations you use flow well within your sermon outline and only serves to enhance your main point.
+Make sure the illustrations you use flow well within your sermon outline and only serve to enhance your main point.

 Be creative and think outside of the box with sermon illustrations and they will go a long way drastically improve your Sunday morning messages.

 A good illustration, if interesting, relevant and used at the right time, puts flesh on the truth you’re trying to convey and flesh out the bones of your sermon.

 If you know your flock (see step 7) you can speak directly into their lives.